csh/lens-island-gamelibs/README.md

 Replace placeholders appropriately.

+For more information on authenticating with the github package registry, click [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry#installing-a-package).

 ## 3. Add `LensIsland.GameLibs` as a Dependency

 You should now be able to add the NuGet package as a dependency in your project, either by running the following command: